ankidroid/Anki-Android/FAQ.md

 ### I cannot find AnkiDroid on Google Play.
 Is the app restricted in some way?

-No AnkiDroid is not restricted in any way, see the [[installation guide|Installation]] for help with installing.
+No, AnkiDroid is not restricted in any way, see the [[installation guide|Installation]] for help with installing.

 ### I don't like the last update of AnkiDroid, how can I return to a previous version?